cruseakshay/Notes/ML/R/Introduction to R for Finance/maths_of_finanace.md

 - C(1+i)^n = C(1 + in + O(i^2))

 Investments of term 1 day are often referred to as overnight money.

+Note that the nominal rates of interest for different terms are liable to vary from day to day: they should not be assumed to be fixed.